-The shorter woman is stout, with a large firm chest.
+The shorter woman is stout with a large firm chest.
 Her hair is short and brushed back into what might have once been called a ducktail.
-She has an ornate tattoo on her left forearm, and she has a leather wallet protruding from the rear pocket of her jeans, attached to her leather belt by a short silver chain.
-She has more than a passing resemblence to Tony Danza, her big boobs nothwithstanding, so naturally (in my head) I name her Toni.
+She has an ornate tattoo on her left forearm and she has a leather wallet protruding from the rear pocket of her jeans, attached to her leather belt by a short silver chain.
+She has more than a passing resemblence to Tony Danza, her big boobs notwithstanding, so naturally (in my head) I name her Toni.

 Coach is squeezing Toni tightly and they bounce together to the music a bit.
 Coach looks over at me and catches me smiling.
 She nudges Toni, who looks over at me too, and we all grin goofily at each other for a moment.

 Overhead, a new show begins.
-The familiar opening notes of Tchaikovsky's Dance Of The Sugar Plum Fairies ring out as the Empire State Building and the Chrysler Building sprout arms, bow to each other, and begin waltzing across the ceiling.
+The familiar opening notes of Tchaikovsky's Dance Of The Sugar Plum Fairies ring out as the Empire State and the Chrysler buildings sprout arms, bow to each other, and begin waltzing across the ceiling.

 I look around the room and it's as if time was frozen for just a second, every person stopped in mid-stride, eyes cast upward, mouths open in silent joy.

 Toni pushes away from Coach, turns around and delivers her a bow as deep and as elegant as the one just depicted overheard.